polterguy/magic.endpoint/README.md

 * `application/json`
 * `application/x-www-form-urlencoded`
 * `multipart/form-data`
-* `application/x-hyperlambda`

-JSON types of payloads are fairly well described above, and URL encoded form payloads are handled the exact same way, except of course the **[.arguments]** node is built from URL encoded values instead of JSON - However, internally this is transparent for you, and JSON, query parameters, and URL encoded forms can be interchanged 100% transparently from your code's perspective.
-Hyperlambda content will be passed in as a **[body]** argument to your file as text, implying you'll have to explicitly convert Hyperlambda using e.g. **[hyper2lambda]** from within your endpoint to create a Node/Lambda structure out of it.
+JSON types of payloads are fairly well described above, and URL encoded form payloads are handled the exact same way, except of course the **[.arguments]** node is built from URL encoded values instead of JSON - However, internally this is transparent for you, and JSON, query parameters, and URL encoded forms, and _"multipart/form-data"_ can be interchanged 100% transparently from your code's perspective - Except _"multipart/form-data"_ might have **[file]** arguments wrapping streams that you need to handle separately as such.

-Multipart (MIME) form data will be treated the same way as URL encoded arguments, except any file attachments will not be loaded into memory, but rather kept as raw streams, and passed into your endpoint file as such.
 File attachments will be passed into your endpoint as follows.

 ```
 .arguments